-The new Broadway hit, “Time Stands Still,” written by Donald Margulies and directed by Daniel Sullivan, is a simple story and an elegant portrayal of the major predicaments of modern life.
-The play focuses on two ambitious humanitarian professionals who are thrown into an unexpected and reflection-rousing reprieve from routine that quickly becomes a significant turning point in their lives.
-There are four characters total, and it is the dialogue and interplay between them, more than any exciting plot-line, that lays bare the contradictions we all face in a globalized world where both opportunity and suffering abound.
+The new Broadway hit, “Time Stands Still,” written by Donald Margulies and directed by Daniel Sullivan, is both a simple story and an elegant portrayal of the major predicaments of modern life.
+The play focuses on two ambitious humanitarian professionals who are thrown into an unexpected, reflection-rousing reprieve from routine that quickly becomes a significant turning point in their lives.
+With only four characters total, it is the dialogue and interplay between the four, more than any exciting plot-line, that lays bare the contradictions we all face in a globalized world where both opportunity and suffering abound.
 The specific questions confronting the characters – how to make a difference in the world, how to remain motivated, how to feel fulfilled, how to balance one’s focus between the negative and the positive – are questions that have long featured prominently in my own life and surely in the lives of other ambitious young people the world over.
 These are questions to which we have yet to find satisfactory answers as a society, questions that form and inform each individual struggle to find her or his place in the world.
 They are, in short, the questions of our time.

 The believability of “Time Stands Still” is thanks in no small part to the superb performances given by Laura Linney as Sarah, Brian d’Arcy James as James, Eric Bogosian as Richard, and Christina Ricci as Mandy.
 The play opens when Sarah and James, a photographer and journalist respectively and an unmarried couple of nine years, return to their Brooklyn loft from an overseas assignment after Sarah almost loses her life.
 She is lucky to have sustained only an injury but frustrated to be out of commission for an unforeseen number of months.
 Sarah and James quickly reunite with their fifty-something friend, Richard, whose perky new twenty-something girlfriend, Mandy, finds herself immediately at odds with the intensely realist Sarah.